mahmudstat/statr-book/docs/02-start.md

 ### Handling Error

-- If the code is not run, and shows a `+` sign, it means the code is not complete yet complete it or press `esc` to start over.
+- If the code is not run, and shows a `+` sign, it means the code is not complete yet; complete it or press `esc` to start over.
-- If the erros message shows `could not find function ...`, correct the function name.
+- If the error message shows `could not find function ...`, correct the function name.
 - If you do not understand the error message, copy and paste it to your browser search bar, and see what help the community has to offer.

 ### R Packages

 R packages are extensions of base R, providing some very useful tasks.
 Many R packages made R more popular and useful, such as `ggplot2`, `karet`, and `rmarkdown`.

-To install a packages, run `install.pckages("package_name")`, for example `install.pckages("tidyverse")` installs the package `tidyverse`.
+To install a package, run `install.packages("package_name")`, for example `install.packages("tidyverse")` installs the package `tidyverse`.
 When installing, the package name must be enclosed within quotation marks (" ").

 Before being able to make use of a package, one must load the package, by running `library(package_name)`, for example, to load `ggplot2`, run `library(ggplot2)`, this time without quotation marks (" ").